cxharris/testing-the-docs-source/docs/doc-testing/show-me-the-tools/tools-and-tests.md

 1. Check that a content page is alive - that your doc site is up and running.
 2. Confirm that a content page has a specific heading.
 3. Confirm that a content page does not contain some out-of-date text.
+4. Validate that a table-of-contents link ends up on the right page.

 We'll later add more tests, doing a deeper dive into some more complex situations.